trandoshan-io/trandoshan-parent/README.md

 ``docker-compose exec crawler /bin/sh``

 Then use the 'feeder' executable to put a url into the todo queue and start the crawling process

+# How to access the dashboard?

+You can access the dashboard at http://localhost:15003